-In my experience, immersion is the driving force behind what makes a game great, regardless of genre or whether the game is single or multiplayer.
-If the gameplay, graphics, audio, story and settings allow you to feel and experience the game in a way that draws you in, you have a great game on your hands.
-I created my scoring system using these categories with a comprehensive tool that allows me to rate games and share the scores easily and clearly.
-I will include this guide with all reviews to anyone interested.
+Immersion is the driving force behind what makes a game great in my experience, regardless of genre or whether the game is single player or multiplayer.
+If the gameplay, graphics, audio, story and settings allow you to feel and experience the game in a way that grips you and draws you in, then you have a great game on your hands.
+I created my scoring system using these five categories to rate every game I review.

-There are 5 categories that make up a percentage of the total score
+Each of the 5 categories make up a weighted percentage of every games total score

-I use a five star rating system where I score five different video game categories.
-These categories are made up of different elements that I score individually.
-Element scores get summed up, divided against a category weight I have designated and then all five category scores are averaged together creating a final game score represented in stars.
+I use a five star rating system alongside the categories to keep it simple.
+Each category is made up of different elements that I score individually.
+The element scores get summed up, divided against a category weight I have designated and then all five category scores are averaged together creating a final game score represented in stars.
+Clear and simple everytime.

 Click HERE to see a detailed description of the scoring system